Structure-Preserving Generalized Manifold Galerkin Reduction for Port-Hamiltonian Systems: State approximation and corresponding

 \section{State approximation and corresponding \ROMs}

-In this section, we discuss how to construct the approximation map $\approxfunc$ \eqref{equ:nonlinear_approximation} such that the requirements from Theorem \ref{Theo:pH_structure} are fulfilled naturally by construction and discuss specific realizations.
-To this end, we start with the following form of $\approxfunc$
+In this section, we discuss how to construct approximation maps $\approxfunc$ \eqref{equ:nonlinear_approximation} whose Jacobians satisfy the assumptions of Theorem \ref{Theo:pH_structure} by construction.
+We further present specific realizations of such approximation maps and the resulting \ROMs.
+To this end, we consider approximation maps of the form